mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 ones that [list all posts by a particular author](/blog/author/marcoow).
-This approach basically moves what would typically be done by an API server at runtime (retrieving content from a repository that grows and changes over time) to build time, much like what the [Jamstack](https://jamstack.org) propagates (and tools like [Empress](https://github.com/empress), [VuePress](https://vuepress.vuejs.org) or [Gatsby](https://www.gatsbyjs.org) would have done out of the box 😀).
+This approach basically moves what would typically be done by an API server at runtime (retrieving content from a repository that grows and changes over time) to build time, much like what the [Jamstack](https://jamstack.org) advocates for (and tools like [Empress](https://github.com/empress), [VuePress](https://vuepress.vuejs.org) or [Gatsby](https://www.gatsbyjs.org) would have done out of the box 😀).
 The same approach is used for other parts of